An established fine artist I currently focus my artistic practice on painting, underpinned by close observational drawing.

 I initially studied with the Open College of the Arts and then undertook an Access to Art and Design course at North Oxfordshire School of Art, in Banbury.
 After this I moved on to study part time for a Fine Art degree with De Montfort University as a ‘mature student’, finally graduating in 2002 with First Class Hons.
 During, and after, this time I also worked part-time as a picture researcher and photo librarian in a photographic library, though the rise in digital photography led to redundancy 2007.

-I have continuously developed my painting since this time working from Commercial Square Studios, High Wycombe 2015-18, and now thoroughly enjoying working from my new studio in the lovely village of Turville in the Chilterns, see Turville Studios for info
+I have continuously developed my painting since this time working from Commercial Square Studios, High Wycombe 2015-18, and since 2018 I have been working from my new studio in the lovely village of Turville in the Chilterns, see Turville Studios for info